 To determine imaging protocol parameters for characterization of prostate tissue at histological length scales.

-Rapid acquisition with relaxation enhancement (RARE), spin echo (SE) and gradient echo (GRE) fast low angle shot (FLASH) data were acquired using ex vivo 3 Tesla or 7 Tesla magnetic field strengths from fresh prostatectomy specimens (n = 15) obtained from either organ donor or PCa patients under Institutional Review Board approval.
-To achieve the closest correspondence between histopathological components and MRI images in terms of resolution and sectioning planes, multiple high resolution imaging protocols (ranging from few minutes to overnight) were tested.
+Rapid acquisition with relaxation enhancement, spin echo and gradient echo fast low angle shot data were acquired using ex vivo 3-Tesla or 7-Tesla magnetic field strengths from fresh prostatectomy specimens (n = 15) obtained from either organ donor or patients with prostate cancer (PCa).
+To achieve the closest correspondence between histopathological components and magnetic resonance imaging (MRI) results, in terms of resolution and sectioning planes, multiple high-resolution imaging protocols (ranging from a few minutes to overnight) were tested.
 Ductograms were generated as part of image post-processing.
 Specimens were subsequently submitted for histopathological evaluation.